Digital Nomad Life in Yas Island, the UAE

 We asked people in Yas Island if they could share any humorous cultural blunders they commited.
 They wrote:

 "In Yas Island, it's important to respect the local customs and traditions.
 Public displays of affection are generally frowned upon, so it's best to avoid kissing, hugging, or holding hands in public.
 Dress modestly, especially in public places like shopping malls and restaurants.
 Women should cover their shoulders and knees, while men should avoid wearing shorts or sleeveless shirts.
 Alcohol consumption is allowed in licensed venues, but public intoxication and drinking and driving are strictly prohibited.
 It's also illegal to carry alcohol in your car unless you have a personal liquor license.
 During the holy month of Ramadan, eating, drinking, and smoking in public during daylight hours is considered disrespectful.
 Even if you're not fasting, it's important to follow these rules out of respect for those who are.
 Avoid making negative comments about the UAE government, royal families, or local customs and traditions.
 Freedom of speech is not as broadly protected as in some other countries, and such comments could lead to legal trouble.
 Photography is a sensitive issue in the UAE.
 Always ask for permission before taking photos of people, especially women, and avoid photographing government buildings, military sites, and other sensitive areas.
 Finally, remember that the UAE is a Muslim country, and it's important to respect Islamic customs and traditions.
-This includes not eating pork or bringing products made from pork into the country, and not displaying religious symbols or preaching religions other than Islam," said one person in Yas Island.
+This includes not eating pork or bringing products made from pork into the country, and not displaying religious symbols or preaching religions other than Islam," explained one expat living in Yas Island, the UAE.

 About the Author